-This change will have ‘profound financial consequences’ and insurers will incur significant additional costs with classes such as Motor and Liability particularly affected, along with any class of insurance where there is an exposure to personal injury.
+The change was anticipated to have ‘profound financial consequences’, with insurers incurring significant additional costs, with classes such as Motor and Liability particularly affected, along with any class of insurance with an exposure to personal injury.

-Based on the Ogden rate of 2.5%, a 21 year old male who has been injured and is looking at a future of nursing care and loss of earnings totalling £9,072,028, with the new rate of -0.75% the nursing care and loss of earnings increases to £20,023,103.
-As you can see from this example, the change in the Ogden discount rate from +2.5% to -0.75% reflects a significant increase in the total settlement of a claim.
+Based on the Ogden rate of 2.5%, a 21 year old male who had been injured and looking at a future of nursing care and loss of earnings totalling £9,072,028, once the amended rate of -0.75% was applied the claim costs increased to £20,023,103.
+As you can see from this example, the change in the Ogden discount rate from +2.5% to -0.75% reflected a significant increase in the total settlement of a claim.

 The material impact on insurers’ balance sheets was unavoidable and not surprisingly the insurers appealed against the decision.

 There was slight improvement made in 2019.
 This saw the discount rate come back to minus 0.25%.
 However, the overall movement had still been severe, with the negative discount rate being a significant driver of increased motor and liability premiums.

 We urge all businesses to review their current limits of indemnity, to ensure that these remain adequate given the significant implications of the Ogden Discount rate

 If you are not currently insured with Insurance2day, simply complete our pre-renewal contact request form and we endeavour to source you the most competitive market terms available.